juce-framework/JUCE-tutorials/markdown/tutorial_new_projucer_project.md

 ---
-title: Projucer Part 1: Getting started with the Projucer
+title: Projucer Part 1, getting started with the Projucer
 ---
 # Tutorial: Projucer Part 1: Getting started with the Projucer